 In addition, ESA works closely with NASA, particularly on the Artemis lunar mission, the James Webb telescope project, and satellite launches.

-Responsible for space law in the UK, defense space policy, strategy, intergovernmental and international coordination.
+Responsible for space law in the UK, defence space policy, strategy, and intergovernmental as well as international coordination.
 Works closely with the UK Space Command, established as part of the National Space Strategy on 1 April 2021, which includes representatives from the Royal Navy, British Army, Royal Air Force, and civil service.

 Scottish Space Leadership Council

-SSLC was established in 2017 as a voluntary organisation to support and promote Scotland’s Space Sector.
+SSLC was established in 2017 as a voluntary organization to support and promote Scotland’s Space Sector.
 The motto is Space Starts Here!
-The Council brings together and coordinates the activities of payload manufacturers, launch service providers, spaceports, supplying companies, government and academic institutions and other participating organisations in the ecosystem by providing a collegial platform for quarterly meetings, workgroups, seminars and dedicated workstreams.
+The Council brings together and coordinates the activities of payload manufacturers, launch service providers, spaceports, supplying companies, government and academic institutions and other participating organizations in the ecosystem by providing a collegial platform for quarterly meetings, workgroups, seminars and dedicated work streams.

 SSLC’s key initiatives are: developing supply chain infrastructure to increase the export potential of Scottish space companies, creating synergies between Scotland’s space sector and other high-tech industries, increasing the social and environmental responsibility of the space industry, and strengthening the UK’s position as a leading European nation in New Space.

-ADS Group – Aerospace, Defense, Security & Space
+ADS Group – Aerospace, Defence, Security & Space

 Satellite Finance Network (SFN)

 Trade association for the British space industry with 30 years of experience.
 Represents and promotes space organizations to key stakeholders, including government, nationally and internationally, under the UK space industry act.
-The structure of the association includes 7 committees and 4 working groups in various areas of the space sector: Earth observation, satellite communications, security and defence, space research, launch systems, trade and export, media relations, etc.
+The association’s structure includes 7 committees and 4 working groups in various areas of the space sector: Earth observation, satellite communications, security and defence, space research, launch systems, trade and export, media relations, etc.